Costa Rica Digital Nomad Visa Guide (2024)

 Time zone: GMT-6

-Average internet speed: up to 100 Mbps (median download speed), up to 40 Mbps (median upload speed)
+Average internet speed: 37 Mbps (median download speed), N.A. (median upload speed)

 Biggest advantage: A strong community